hoppersroppers/training/Core/1.IntroductionToHacking/6-IntroToInsecurity/2-SecurityPrinciples.md

 https://docs.google.com/document/d/15c1uUdBtVXqfzu88zo5kMvD7udgdedGEPHgHPPhbymo/edit

 This might get turned into its own section.
 I wrote it myself, but it is pretty good.
 I have not broken this down into beginner friendly stuff yet, so read it and google things you don't understand.
+If anything sounds interesting, just add them to your Sheet filled with things you want to learn.
 If you can't understand something using google, message me and I'd love to talk about it.

 Read it, know the things contained, it will help you talk about cyber doctrine/policy.